jwmiller5/Compliance/compliance/regulatory/offering-CNSSI-1253.md

 The compliance of Azure Government with the demanding CNSSI 1253 requirements means that Azure can offer public sector customers in the United States a rich array of services compliant with CNSSI 1253, enabling them to benefit from the cost savings and rigorous security of the Microsoft Cloud.

-## Microsoft in-scope cloud services
+## Microsoft in-scope cloud platforms & services

 - [Azure Government](https://aka.ms/AzureCompliance)